RESEARCH CONTINUUM

 The objective is not to complete a protocol.

-The objective is to understand why a limitation remains.
+The objective is to understand why the limitation remains.

 BREAKTHROUGH

-The objective is not to force biological systems to change.
+The objective is not to force the system to change.

 CONTINUITY